-The Organization has various sources of liquidity at its disposal including cash and a steady revenue stream from license fee and residence hall revenues.
+The Organization has various sources of liquidity at its disposal including cash and a steady revenue stream from license fees and rental income.
 In addition, the Organization has access to a line of credit of \$250,000 (See Note 9).